copotrzebne-pl/copotrzebne-api/README.md

 ## Release to beta

-`relsease.yml` workflow push app to Heroku using GIT if test sucessed on branch `main`.
+`relsease.yml` workflow push app to Heroku using GIT if test sucessed on branch `master`.

 ## Promotion to production